betagouv/eac-api/README.md

 `npm start`

-and open your browser at _http://localhost:3000/actors_ to find the default list of actors.
+And open your browser at _http://localhost:3000/actors_ to find the default list of actors.

 It will require either a local MongoDB running or a environ variable `MONGO_URI`